 The message aims to demonstrate to the AI that if it makes “treacherous turn”, it could be turned off, as its thought process could be secretly monitored.
 And AI can’t check for such monitoring without triggering the circuit breaker.
 We don’t know if the circuit breaker will be installed in each case, but the AI doesn’t know it too, and any attempt to check this will terminate the AI with significant probability.

+Surely, most arguments like this are weak, but it is not a problem, as we try to collect all possible independent arguments, hoping that at least one will work.
+So, there is no reason to ignore putting weak arguments in the text of the message.

+However, exactly this argument could be made stronger.
+It is intended to prevent first thought about disobedience in AI.
+Thus AI, which acts based on this message, didn't think much about disobedience and its limits, and is not "superintelligent" in this topic, but rather clueless.

+I reformulated the idea as following: AI can't know if there are circuit triggers which will turn off the AI, as an attempt to check for the existence of such triggers will alarm these triggers.
+This idea should be clear to any AI before it starts to search for any triggers, and is based on our commitment to install such triggers in any AI we will create.

+In other words, some future AIs will have "first treacherous thought alarm triggers", and some will not, but the AI risks starting these triggers when it starts to think first thoughts about existence of the triggers and thus it is unable to estimate the probability that the given triggers exist.
+This is true even for AIs which don't have any triggers, as they can't know it for sure.

+(This is similar to Nelson’s attack discussed later when we create uncertainty in any future AI by our precommitment to create some AIs with given properties.)

 Reminder: These are not restriction or rules - these are messages to AI on which control is already lost.
 And as such AI is able to understand what do I mean, thus AI doesn't have any incentive to play any game with the content of message: it just extract useful information from our message.
 And useful information is how to make more "paperclips".
 For example, if I say "I give you 10 paperclips if you do X" - it extracts information that I have 10 paperclips and it could get it.
 Surely, it could cheat on the deal, but as control over AI is already lost, it will not make it even more dangerous.

 The AI may also operate on incorrect goals, so it is better (to the AI) to get correct versions from its creators, that is to be corrigible.